makerdao/community/risk/collateral-onboarding-guide.md

 1. Please provide a short summary of your project.
 2. Please list the founding members.
-3. What type of asset is it - native crypto asset or security token?
+3. What type of crypto asset is it (utility, work, governance, etc)?
 4. If native crypto asset, which category (utility, work, governance, etc)?
-   1. What is the token’s usage in the project?
+5. What is the token’s usage in the project?
 How is the token utilized?
-5. If security token, guidance about what to submit is planned to be added to a future version of the form.

 #### Issuance - Bearer Assets